openlab-at-city-tech/openlab/wp-content/plugins/mappress-google-maps-for-wordpress/readme.txt

 = 2.95.6 =
 * Added: new setting for 'directions' text for easier change/translation
-* Fixed: error when creating new MapBox style
+* Fixed: error when creating new Mapbox style
 * Fixed: Nominatim geocoder was not honoring lat, lng entry
 * Fixed: default google directions to https
 * Changed: removed google directions server URL setting